-The final time Paul related his conversion experience was before Festus the governor, king Agrippa and queen Bernice.
-Having been continuously persecuted by the Jews who were calling for his death, Paul had made an appeal to Caesar for a fair trial... and as he stands in the midst of the court, he gives the fullest description of his encounter with Christ, on the road to Damascus.
-Having described the hatred of the Jews towards him and their attempts to kill him and having been falsely accused of breaking the Mosaic Law, Paul once again explained that at midday, he saw a light that was brighter than the sun shining from heaven, around him and his companions, causing them to fall to the ground.
+The final time Paul related his conversion experience, was before Festus the governor, king Agrippa, and queen Bernice.
+Having been continuously persecuted by the Jews who were calling for his death, Paul had made an appeal to Caesar for a fair trial... and as he stood in the midst of the court, he gave the fullest description of his encounter with Christ, on the road to Damascus.
+Having described the hatred of the Jews towards him and their attempts to kill him, and having been falsely accused of breaking the Mosaic Law, Paul once again explained that at midday, he saw a light that was brighter than the sun shining from heaven around him and his companions, causing them to fall to the ground.

 Saul the persecutor was being commissioned to become Paul the apostle of Christ.
 He was being chosen by Jesus to proclaim the very gospel he had vowed to extinguish and was told that the Lord Jesus Himself would appear to him once again and he would be given greater revelation - which would later become part of the canon of Scripture.

 Paul was informed he would be used to open the eyes of the spiritually blind and turn many from darkness to light.
-He was to be used to bring people from the dominion of Satan into the family God, so that sinners may be sanctified by faith in Christ, and receive forgiveness of sins and a heavenly inheritance.'
+He was to be used to bring people from the dominion of Satan into the family God, so that sinners may be sanctified by faith in Christ, receive forgiveness of sins, and a heavenly inheritance.

 Surely, if a man like Saul with such aggressive hatred against Christ and the Church could become the most devoted follower of the Lord Jesus, others can have the assurance that their sin can also be forgiven - by grace through faith in Him.